imaginando/imaginando.github.io/vs/vs2/settings.md

 - **Portrait Orientation** - Swaps the Output Resolution width and height for a vertical output.
 - **Render Quality** - Select Performance for more consistent framerate or High Resolution for the best image quality.
 - **Recording**
     - **Quality** - Level of quality/detail of VS's video recordings.
-The higher the setting, the larger the file size.
+The higher the setting, the larger the produced file.
     - **Recordings Folder** - Recordings are saved to this folder.
 Click the folder icon to set a new folder.
 - **Voices** - Number of simultaneous polyphonic visual voices per Layer.
 With 4 polyphonic voices, each Layer can display 4 simultaneous instances of its material.
 - **Animated layer thumbnails** - If enabled, Layer thumbnails display a real-time representation of the Layer output.
 - **Shaders cache reset** - Resetting the shader cache will force them to recompile on the next reboot.
-Try if shaders are failing to display.
+Try this if shaders are failing to display.

 <br/>